sytabaresa/kingly/README.md

 - state names must be unique and conform to the same nomenclature than javascript variable identifiers (cannot be empty strings, cannot start with a number, etc.)
-- the first event processed by the state machine must be the init event
-- the state machine starts in the initial state
 - all transitions must be valid :
   - all states referenced in the `transitions` data structure must be defined in the `states` data structure
   - the transition syntax must be followed (cf. types)
+- the first event processed by the state machine must be the init event
+- the init event has the initial extended state as event data
+- the state machine starts in the initial state
+- there are no incoming transitions to the initial state
 - The machine cannot stay blocked in the initial control state.
 This means that at least one transition must be configured and be executed between the initial control state and another state .
 This is turn means :